ONLINE HELP

 • the indent of numbers.

-• The number takes the characteristics applied to the current paragraph: font color, background color, font size, ...
+• Numbers use the style options applied to the current paragraph, including the font color, background color, font size, etc.

 "Insert" tab

-The "Insert" pane is used to insert elements into the current document (page, page break, page header and footer, table, image, preset controls, etc.).
+The "Insert" tab lets you insert elements into the current document (page, page break, header and footer, table, image, preset controls, etc.).

 The element is inserted at the position of the cursor.